infinum/frontend-handbook/JavaScript/Next-js.md

 From react docs HOC-s are **functions which take components and returns a new component**.
 They are used when we need to re-use some component logic.

-### withAuth
+### WithAuth

-`withAuth` is simple HOC which checks the user is authenticated.
-If not user is redirected to the login page.
+`withAuth` is simple HOC which checks if the user is authenticated, if not user is redirected to the login page.

 ```jsx
 // /components/higherOrderComponents/withAuth.tsx